You understand what PPC is. You also know the basics. However, what if you still can’t make PPC marketing work for you?

 There are a few different ways you can use negative keywords.
 It largely depends on what products you’re offering, what is your Google AdWords strategy, and for which keywords you want your ads not to show up.

 WordStream has written a good guide on how to use negative keywords.
-If you want to learn more about, here is the link to WordStream’s beginner’s guides to building a list of negative keywords.
+If you want to learn more about it, here is the link to WordStream’s beginner’s guides to building a list of negative keywords.

 PPC marketing is a dense and complicated subject.
 You can learn a lot of things, but nothing beats experience when it comes to search engine advertising.